 - Builds a strategic and comprehensive privacy program that defines, develops, maintains, and implements policies and processes that enable consistent, effective privacy practices that minimize risk and ensure the confidentiality of protected information, paper and/or electronic, across all media types.
 Ensures privacy forms, policies, standards, and procedures are up-to-date

-- Works with senior organization management, security, and corporate compliance officer to establish governance for the privacy program
+- Works with senior organization management, security, and corporate compliance officers to establish governance for the privacy program

 - Serves in a leadership role for privacy compliance

-- Collaborate with the information security officer to ensure alignment between security and privacy compliance programs, including policies, practices, investigations, and acts as a liaison to the information systems department
+- Collaborate with the information security officer to ensure alignment between security and privacy compliance programs, including policies, practices, and investigations, and act as a liaison to the information systems department

 - Establishes, with the information security officer, an ongoing process to track, investigate, and report inappropriate access and disclosure of protected information.
 Monitor patterns of improper access and/or disclosure of protected information